Enantiosensitive exceptional points in open chiral systems: Enantiosensitive topological population transfer

 where the real part of $\delta$ is controlled by the average decay rate $\Gamma=(\Gamma_1+\Gamma_2)/2$ and is equal for both enantiomers

 The imaginary part of $\delta$

 where

 is enantiosensitive if three contributing dipoles are non-coplanar.
 It is closely related to the enantiosensitive three-photon matrix element governing cyclic transitions of closed (Hermitian) chiral systems \cite{PhysRevLett.87.183002,Eibenberger:2017aa,Patterson:2013aa,Schwennicke:2022aa}.
 After averaging over molecular orientations, $\Omega_{123}$ presents the product of molecular pseudoscalar $\left[\mathbf{d}^*_{1E}\times\mathbf{d}_{2E}\right]\cdot\mathbf{d}_{12}$ and light pseudoscalar $\left[\mathbf{F}^*_{1}\times\mathbf{F}_{2}\right]\cdot\mathbf{F}_{3}$ known as chiral correlation function \cite{Ayuso:2019aa} characterizing the handedness of locally chiral light.
 It shows that both the three molecular dipoles and the three field polarizations (Fig. \ref{Fig1}a.) must be non-coplanar to achieve enantiosensitive coupling between the molecule and light in electric dipole approximation.
-Assuming that this condition is met, we can write the phase $\Delta\Phi$ as a sum of molecular-only and field-only parts $\Delta\Phi=\Delta\Phi_{\mathrm{l}}+\Delta\Phi_{\mathrm{M}}$, where $\Delta\Phi_{\mathrm{l}}=\arg[F_1]-\arg[F_2]-\arg[F_3]$ are the relative phases of the three frequencies and $\Delta\Phi_{\mathrm{M}}=\arg[d_{1E}]-\arg[d_{2E}]-\arg[d_{12}]$ are the relative phases of the dipole matrix elements of the molecule, projected along the field's polarization axes.
+Assuming that this condition is met, we can write the phase $\Delta\Phi$ as a sum of molecular-only (indicated by the subscript $\mathrm{M}$) and field-only (subscript $\mathrm{l}$) parts $\Delta\Phi=\Delta\Phi_{\mathrm{l}}+\Delta\Phi_{\mathrm{M}}$, where $\Delta\Phi_{\mathrm{l}}=\arg[F_1]-\arg[F_2]-\arg[F_3]$ are the relative phases of the three frequencies and $\Delta\Phi_{\mathrm{M}}=\arg[d_{1E}]-\arg[d_{2E}]-\arg[d_{12}]$ are the relative phases of the dipole matrix elements of the molecule, projected along the field's polarization axes.
 These two terms describe respectively the handedness of the three-color locally chiral field and of the molecule.
 A change in handedness of either corresponds to a phase shift $\Delta\Phi^R_{l,m}=\Delta\Phi^L_{l,m}+\pi$, leading to a change of sign of $\mathrm{Im}(\delta)$ in Eq. [\ref{eq:disc}].

 We now find the positions of EPs in the parameter space $(\Delta,F_3)$ defined by the detuning $\Delta$ and the strength $F_3$ of the field driving the one-photon transition at frequency $\omega_3$.
+We do so by requiring that the real and imaginary part of the discriminant $\delta$ in Eqs. \ref{eq:realdisc} and \ref{eq:disc} to be zero.
 These are enantiosensitive and given in general by

-where $\alpha=2|\Omega_{123}F^{-1}_3|\cos(\Delta\Phi)$.
+where $\kappa=2|\Omega_{123}F^{-1}_3|\cos(\Delta\Phi)$.
 Without loss of generality, we can fix the phase of the laser field in such a way that for one of the two enantiomers $\Delta\Phi=0$ and obtain the simpler expressions

 It is clear that the positions of the EPs in the parameter space $(\Delta, F_3)$ can be tuned, for example by changing the field strengths $F_1$ and $F_2$, and correspondingly the decay rates $\Gamma_1$ and $\Gamma_2$.
 This is shown in Fig. \ref{Fig1}b, where we report the positions of the EPs of the molecular enantiomers for a varying ratio $\eta=F_2/F_1$ for fixed $F_1$.